Dosage Form: tablet, film coated

 As with other drugs in this class, some strains of Pseudomonas aeruginosa may develop resistance fairly rapidly during treatment with Ofloxacin, USP.
 Culture and susceptibility testing performed periodically during therapy will provide information not only on the therapeutic effect of the antimicrobial agent but also on the possible emergence of bacterial resistance.

-Ofloxacin tablets are contraindicated in persons with a history of hypersensitivity associated with the use of Ofloxacin or any member of the quinolone group of antimicrobial agents.
+Ofloxacin Tablets, USP are contraindicated in persons with a history of hypersensitivity associated with the use of Ofloxacin or any member of the quinolone group of antimicrobial agents.

 Tendinopathy and Tendon Rupture